-GEOMETRY Prerequisite: Algebra 2 or Algebra 2 Adv
+Prerequisite: Algebra 2 or Algebra 2 Adv

 Geometry is an informal geometry course designed for students who need to move at a slower pace to learn mathematics.
 Geometry explores the fundamental objectives from the Geometry Sequence objectives, giving students more time to learn, understand, and apply concepts.
 Students will be required to use their algebra skills in solving geometric applications related to these topics.
 Students will also develop and exhibit logical reasoning skills through paragraph explanations and verbal arguments rather than formal proofs.
-Students are required to have a scientific calculator for this course.
 This course includes an End of Course (EOC) Exam given in the Spring for points towards graduation.
 LEVEL 1